Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Abstract

 \section{Abstract}

 Vector databases serve as the retrieval backbone of modern AI applications, yet their security remains largely unexplored.
 We propose the \textbf{Black-Hole Attack}, a poisoning attack that injects a small number of malicious vectors near the geometric center of the stored vectors.
 These injected vectors attract queries like a black hole and frequently appear in the top-$k$ retrieval results for most queries.
 This attack is enabled by a phenomenon we term \emph{centrality-driven hubness}: in high-dimensional embedding spaces, vectors near the centroid become nearest neighbors of a disproportionately large number of other vectors, while this centroid region is nearly empty in practice.
 The attack shows that vectors in a vector database cannot be blindly trusted: geometric defects in high-dimensional embeddings make retrieval inherently vulnerable.
-Our experiments show that malicious vectors appear in up to $99.85\%$ of top-$10$ results.
-Additionally, we evaluate existing hubness mitigation methods as potential defenses against the Black-Hole Attack.
-The results show that these methods either significantly reduce retrieval accuracy or provide limited protection, which indicates the need for more robust defenses against the Black-Hole Attack.
+Based on this insight, we propose four attack paths tailored to different attacker capabilities.
+Our experiments show that up to $94.4\%$ of queries are successfully attacked.
+Additionally, we study two directions of defense: hubness mitigation and detection-based filtering.
+Hubness mitigation either significantly reduces retrieval accuracy or provides only limited protection, while the detection-based defense is effective against some attack paths but fails against others.
+A robust and adaptive defense thus remains an open problem, and our findings indicate that vector databases require more careful treatment of security.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup